cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-sy-block-cipher.md

 The IDEA algorithm is patented by its Swiss developers.
 - However, they have granted an unlimited license to anyone who wants to use IDEA for noncommercial purposes.
-- One popular implementation of IDEA is found in Phil Zimmerman’s popular Pretty Good Privacy (PGP) secure email package.
+- One popular implementation of IDEA is found in Phil Zimmerman’s popular `Pretty Good Privacy (PGP) secure email package`.
-￼

 ---